 Chew Chong (Chau Tseung) was born in 1828, in the village of Hoiping (now Kaiping), 120 kilometres south-east of Canton city (now Guangzhou).
-Eltham historian Don Drabble says evidence suggests that when Chong was aged 17, he went to work in Canton so he could send money back to his poor family.
+Don Drabble, the Eltham historian and author of The Life and Times of Chew Chong, writes that when Chong was aged 17, he went to work in Canton so he could send money back to his poor family.
 From there, he went to Singapore, spending two years as a houseboy, then moving on to a job as a merchant clerk.

-In 1855, aged 27, he made his way to Melbourne during the Victoria gold rush, ending up in Castlemaine.
+In 1855, aged 27, Chong made his way to Melbourne during the Victoria gold rush, ending up in Castlemaine.
 He opened a general store in Union St, selling groceries and supplies to the gold diggers.
-Mr Drabble, who wrote The Life and Times of Chew Chong, believes his subject even set up a restaurant in the Australian town.
+According to Don Drabble, Chong also set up a restaurant in the Australian town.

 Chew Chong moved to New Zealand in 1866, basing himself in Dunedin where he collected scrap metal for export to China.
 He also became good friends with another Chinese trader, Choie Sew Hoy, who became a valuable contact for future fungus exports.

-In 1870, a 42-year-old Chong moved to New Plymouth, and began his fungus trade.
-Eltham historian Don Drabble says it appears Chong discovered Jew's ear fungus (Auricularia cornea).
-"Chew Chong must fairly be credited with the discovery of edible fungus as a marketable product for New Zealand," Mr Drabble writes in his book The Life and Times of Chew Chong.
-He says Chong travelled the countryside to find the living treasure.
+In 1870, the 42-year-old Chong moved to New Plymouth, and began his fungus trade.
+Drabble says it appears Chong discovered Jew's ear fungus (Auricularia cornea).
+"Chew Chong must fairly be credited with the discovery of edible fungus as a marketable product for New Zealand," Mr Drabble writes in The Life and Times of Chew Chong.
+Chong travelled the countryside to find the living treasure.
 "He had a horse and cart, and went from farm to farm selling goods and purchasing fungus."
 The fungus was sent to Dunedin.
 Acting as a shipping agent, Sew Hoy forwarded the fungus to Chinese in California, Australia and China, who knew it as Muk'u.